strongloop/strongloop.com2/_posts/2019-12-30-in-the-loop-december-30.md

 ### The Future of APIs and API Monetization

-Jesse Casman explores the future of APIs and API monetization.
+Jesse Casman explores the future of APIs and API monetization, the OpenAPI Initiative and ASC 2019.

 [READ MORE >>>](https://dzone.com/articles/the-future-of-apis-and-api-monetization)